mhulse/pixels/README.md

 ### New document

-Make sure you’re using pixel units and, depending on goal, the canvas size is in multiples of 16.
+Make sure you’re using pixel units and, depending on goal, the canvas size is in powers of `2`.
 For example:

 ![new document](https://cloud.githubusercontent.com/assets/218624/9707947/8fce0c54-54c9-11e5-9334-aaf8e2f98b73.png)